NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 OK, depending on our encryption settings in OmniBackup's configuration file.
 This step may become a little bit longer or shorter.

-If encryption was enabled for our archive file without a public key, OmniBackup give us two file.
+If encryption was enabled for our archive file without a public key, OmniBackup gives us two files.
 They should have <code>.crypt</code> and <code>.crypt.sum</code> extensions:

     2015-07-31_blog.babaei.net_openldap-babaei-net.tar.xz.crypt
     2015-07-31_blog.babaei.net_openldap-babaei-net.tar.xz.crypt.sum

-If we did provide a public key for a remote server, OmniBackup gives us two more files other than the actual archive file itself on that server with extensions <code>.crypt.secret</code> and <code>.crypt.sign</code>:
+If we did provide a public key for a remote server, OmniBackup gives us two more files other than the actual archive file itself on that server with extensions <code>.crypt.secret</code> and <code>.crypt.sign</code> but not a <code>.crypt.sum</code> file:

     2015-07-31_blog.babaei.net_openldap-babaei-net.tar.xz.crypt
     2015-07-31_blog.babaei.net_openldap-babaei-net.tar.xz.crypt.secret
     2015-07-31_blog.babaei.net_openldap-babaei-net.tar.xz.crypt.sign

-The next step is to know whether our encrypted file is in binary or Base64 encoded format.
-If we did disable or enable Base64 encoding at the time of archive creation it should affect all <code>.crypt</code>, <code>.crypt.secret</code> and <code>.crypt.sign</code> files together.
+The next step is to know whether our encrypted archive file is in binary or Base64 encoded format.
+If we did disable or enabled Base64 encoding at the time of archive creation it should affect all <code>.crypt</code>, <code>.crypt.secret</code> and <code>.crypt.sign</code> files together, so they are all either binary or Base64 encoded.
 We can use <code>file</code> utility to distinguish these two formats:

 For example if it's Base64 encoded: